Gazelle79/Gazelle79/README.md

 - Unit testing saves lives.
 - Well written code should flow as easily as paragraphs on a page.
 - Good communication is just as important as well-written software.
-- If I know a language, I can learn any framework surrounding it.
-I emphasize knowing a language over a framework.
+- If I know a language, I can learn any framework that uses it.
+I prioritize knowing a language over a framework.

  ### Main languages / Operating systems